 If your craving is for clothes, whether for you or someone else, it’s a good time to invest in something that will last a lifetime.
 “Fewer, better things,” as we like to say in ethical fashion lore.
 To this, I’d also add, “more, vintage things” if minimalism ain’t your cuppa tea.

 I’ll never judge you for a worthy wardrobe splurge.
 You’re entitled to look and feel like a fiery goddess and if clothes make you feel that way, go for it!
 My job here is to help you and judge brands that you buy from.
+Although, if you’re wanting to splurge on some clothing that can have multiple uses you might want to look for some extra fashion advice by searching for help at Filly Flair as well as other fashion sites.

 So before you buy this holiday season, I want to issue a word of caution.